 - 1. A short statement explaining the purpose of the pension benefit statement shall appear directly underneath the title. - 2.
 The exact date to which the information in the pension benefit statement refers shall be stated prominently. - 3.
-The pension benefit statement shall identify the member, specifying the personale details of the member, and shall include a clear indication of the retirement age used as the basis for the projectons referred to in Article 49. - 4.
-The pension benefit statement shall identify the institution and the type of occupational pension scheme of the member, indicating provide information about: - (1) the name of the institution and its address; - (2) the Member States in which the institution is authorised or registered and the name of the national competent authority; - (2a) a brief description of the institution;

-- (3) the identification of the pension scheme of the member and the website where the conditions of that pension scheme are published as referred to in Article 39(4); - (3a) the persons who can become members of thate scheme, according to its rules and objectives: - (3b) the website where the conditions of that pension scheme are published as referred to in Article 39(4); - (3c) the cover and/or the guarantee of investment performance or of a given level of benefits and the nature of the risk coverage or guarantee, if any.
+The pension benefit statement shall identify the member, specifying the personale details of the member, and shall include a clear indication of the retirement age used as the basis for the projections referred to in Article 49. - 4.
+The pension benefit statement shall identify the institution and the type of occupational pension scheme of the member, indicating: - (1) the name of the institution and its address; - (2) the Member State in which the institution is registered or authorised-or registered and the name of the national competent authority; - (3) the identification of the pension scheme of the member; - (3a) the persons who can become members of that scheme, according to its rules and objectives; - (3b) the website where the conditions of that pension scheme are published as referred to in Article 39(4); - (3c) the cover and/or the guarantee of investment performance or of a given level of benefits and the nature of the risk coverage or guarantee, if any.